-For forecasting the date of MOK each year, predictor data for the 22 years just prior to the reference year were used for training the models.
-For example, for forecasting of date of MOK in 2001, data for the period 1979-2000 was used for training the models.
-Similarly data for the period 1985 to 2006 were used for forecasting of date of MOK in 2007.
-Thus, with the available data, independent forecasts were prepared for the 11 year period (1997-2007) for each of the two models (Models 1 & 2).
-As mentioned in the previous section, due to the significant inter correlation among the predictors, PCA analysis was carried over each of the predictor sets.
-In case of Model -1, the PCA analysis of predictor series for each of the 11 independent forecast cases showed that eigen values of the only first two PCs were $\geq 1$ .
-Therefore, the first two PCs explaining about 86% of the total variability of the predictor set containing 5 predictors were retained for the regression analysis.
-In the case of Model-2 also the PCA analysis of predictor series resulted in the selection the first two PCs having eigen value $\geq 1$ .
-These 2 PCs together explained about 72% of the total variability of the predictor set (containing 6 predictors) and were used for the regression analysis.
-We found that any addition of other PCs having eigen value less than 1 does not make any improvement in the model performance.
-Fig.6 shows the performance of the forecast by Models 1 & 2 for the period 1997 to 2007.
-As seen in the Fig.6, both the model forecasts have shown good performance during the independent training period.
-During all the years both the models were able to correctly forecast whether the MOK was earlier or later to the normal date (1st June as computed from dates of MOK for the period 1971-2007).
-The root mean square errors of model forecasts during the independent test period of 11 years (1997-2007) for both the models was about 4 days (4.34 days for Model-1 and 4.30 days for Model-2) which is less than the standard deviation of the MOK (7 days).
-The C.C. between the actual and forecasted MOK for both the models was 0.78.
-During the years like 1997, 2001, 2003 & 2006 when the MOK was earlier or later than the normal MOK date by more than or equal to 5 days, the forecast from Model-2 was closer to the actual MOK date than the forecast from Model-1.
-On the other hand, during years like 1999, 2002 & 2005 the forecast from Model-1 was closer to the actual MOK date than the forecast from Model-2.
-Though the average difference between the forecasts from these two models during the period of 1997-2007 was 2.8 days, as a whole, the performance of both the models was nearly equal.
-The forecasts from the Models 1 & 2 were also compared with that of a climatology based model.
-The forecast from the climatology based model for each year was computed as the mean of the actual MOK values during the training period (i.e. 22 years prior to the reference forecast year).
-The RMSE of the climatology based model during the independent test period was 7.32, which is more than the RMSE of the forecasts from PCR models discussed in this study.
-Thus, it is clear that the PCR models developed in this study have performed better than the climatology based model.
+For predicting the date of MOK each year, predictor data for the 22 years just prior to the reference year were used for training the models.
+For example, for predicting the date of MOK in 2001, data for the period 1979-2000 was used for training the models.
+Similarly data for the period 1985 to 2006 were used for the prediction of date of MOK in 2007.
+Thus, with the available data, independent predictions were prepared for the 11-year period (1997-2007) for each of the two models (Models 1 and 2).
+As mentioned in the previous section, due to the significant intercorrelation among the predictors, PCA analysis was carried over each of the predictor sets.
+In case of Model-1, the PCA analysis of predictor series for each of the 11 independent prediction cases showed that eigen values of the only first two PCs were ≥ 1 .
+Therefore, the first two PCs explaining about 86% of the total variability of the predictor set containing five predictors were retained for the regression analysis.
+In the case of Model-2 also the PCA analysis of predictor series resulted in the selection, the first two PCs having eigen value ≥ 1 .
+These two PCs together explained about 72% of the total variability of the predictor set (containing 6 predictors) and were used for the regression analysis.
+We found that any addition of other PCs having eigen value less than one does not make any improvement in the model performance.
+Figure 6 shows the performance of the prediction by Models 1 and 2 for the period 1997-2007.
+As seen in figure 6, both the model predictions have shown good performance during the independent training period.
+During all the years both the models were able to correctly predict whether the MOK was earlier or later to the normal date (1 June as computed from dates of MOK for the period 1971-2007).
+The root mean square errors of model predictions during the independent test period of 11 years (1997-2007) for both the models was about 4 days (4.34 days for Model-1 and 4.30 days for Model-2) which is less than the standard deviation of the MOK (7 days).
+The CC between the actual and predicted MOK for both the models was 0.78.
+During the years like 1997, 2001, 2003 and 2006 when the MOK was earlier or later than the normal MOK date by more than or equal to 5 days, the prediction from Model-2 was closer to the actual MOK date than the prediction from Model-1.
+On the other hand, during years like 1999, 2002 and 2005, the prediction from Model-1 was closer to the actual MOK date than the prediction from Model-2.
+Though the average difference between the predictions from these two models during the period of 1997-2007 was 2.8 days, as a whole, the performance of both the models was nearly equal.
+The predictions from the Models 1 and 2 were also compared with that of a climatology-based model.
+The prediction from the climatology-based model for each year was computed as the mean of the actual MOK values during the training period (i.e., 22 years prior to the reference prediction year).
+The RMSE of the climatology-based model during the independent test period was 7.32, which is more than the RMSE of the predictions from